Veterinary Technology

 Part of your application process is to submit two professional references.
 References should be obtained from a current or past employer, college professor, or someone else who can attest to the applicant's professionalism, commitment to learning, or similar attributes.
 Family members do not make good reference sources.
 Please scan your reference letters and submit them with your application.

-Tuition for the two-year vet tech program is approximately $13,000.
-Other expenses to consider are books at $1,000 for the program and supplies: stethoscope, scrubs, and clinic fees for the two-year and three-year programs are about $650-700.
-The VTNE board fees are $330.
+Base tuition for the two-year vet tech program is approximately $13,000.
+Other expenses to consider are textbooks at $1,500 for the program, high course fees at $8.85/credit, and supplies: stethoscope, scrubs, and lab and surgical supplies for the two-year and three-year programs are about $800-1000.
+The VTNE board fees are $345.
+A good budget is to plan for $17,500 from start to finish.

 After you have completed each step above and have submitted your completed online application, you will be emailed one of the following notifications:

-• that your application is complete with the specifics of the next steps.
+- that your application is complete with the specifics of the next steps, including rabies pre-exposure immunizations.

 Due to the large volume of applications received, we ask that you do not contact our office inquiring about your application status.
 We will contact you via your CCD student email address, informing you if your application is complete or if we need additional information.
-Please wait for the arrival of this email before contacting our office.
+Please allow at least 3 weeks for the arrival of this email before contacting our office.

 If you have applied to this program within the last two (2) years and want to reactivate your application, you must provide a written and signed letter requesting that the following be reactivated: